10+ quirky Berlin landmarks – the b-list

 Starting place/meeting point of all our Berlin bike tours

-officially part of Neukölln, Maybachufer is in this ill-defined neighbourhood on the border with Kreuzberg, which is thus named Kreuzkölln.
+Landwehrkanal is officially part of Neukölln, Maybachufer is in this ill-defined neighbourhood on the border with Kreuzberg, which is thus named Kreuzkölln.
 Starting at the corner with Kottbusser Damm, where the wonderful Ankerklause is located with its great view of the canal, the market follows Landwehrkanal for maybe 3-400m.
 Tuesdays and Fridays it is a classic groceries market dominated by Turkish and Arab vendors and one of the best places to buy fresh produce.
 Especially towards the end of the market in the afternoon, you are likely to make a ridiculous bargain, like a whole box of limes for a fiver.
 Saturday is Neuköllner Stoff, which started as pure cloth-market mainly catering to turkish housewives and DIY-folks, but is now focussing more on handmade design from Berlin.
 You still get cloth by the bundle, but will find all kinds of jewelry, ceramics, toys – basically all the pretty things people like to surround themselves with to make their lives more beautiful.
 The market week clothes on Sunday with the Nowkoelln flea market.
 While the vibe differs depending on market day, it’s always an authentic experience and a great place for a stroll and some tasty street food.
 If that is all a bit passive for you, just cross over to the Kreuzberg side and join any of a number of groups playing Petanque in the sun.

 A regular part of the Kreuzberg/Alternative Bike tour